microsoft/tilecode/manual.md

 ![menu bar](pics/menuOptions.png)

-# Map Editor
+## Map Editor

 The map editor lets you paint the map tiles and place sprites on tiles.
 Select one of the four tiles and move your cursor down to the map.
 Press A to color a tile.
 Press B to return to the menu bar and select another tile.
+Aftering selecting a sprite, the A button will place the sprite on a tile, replacing the sprite that is there (or removing it if it is the same as the selected sprite).

-# Paint Art
+## Paint Art

-# Code Editor
+## Code Editor

-# Play Game
+## Play Game

+# TileWorld Gaming